nyx-space/nyx/examples/03_geo_analysis/README.md

 # Geostationary spacecraft analysis

 GEO birds have specific station keeping requirements.
 In this preliminary study, we'll look at the drift rate inside the GEO box, the orbit raising from a GTO to a GEO orbit, and run a Monte Carlo of the station keeping requirements.
+All of this analysis is very preliminary, and any real-world mission would need much more thorough analysis.

 ## Drift